P064F

 Can P064F be cleared with a scan tool?

-The code can be cleared, but if the underlying EEPROM is corrupted or hardware is faulty, it will return.
-Clearing alone does not fix the problem.
+It can be cleared, but if the EEPROM data is corrupt or the hardware has failed it will return; clearing alone does not fix the fault.

 Will disconnecting the battery fix P064F?

-Is P064F always a sign the ECM needs replacement?
+Is P064F always a sign the module needs replacing?

 Disabling P064F in software